 - Context for opposing position (showing that you understand the situations in which their viewpoint is valid)

-- Your position (introducing/addressing your viewpoint as it differs from the reader’s)
+- Your position (introducing/addressing your viewpoint as it differs from the other person’s)

-- Context for your position (objectively showing the reader the context(s) under which your position is valid)
+- Context for your position (objectively showing the other person the context(s) under which your position is valid)

 - Benefits (appeal to the opposition by showing how they would benefit by adopting elements of your position)